QMSS-G5063-2021/Group_D_HIV/README.md

 Project Topic: Global Distribution of HIV, severity and prevention

 Introdctioin:
 HIV/AIDS is one of the world’s most fatal infectious diseases – particularly across Sub-Saharan Africa, where the disease has had a massive impact on health outcomes and life expectancy in recent decades.
-Ou group aims to identify and visualize the following:
+Ou group aims to identify and visualize the following with 8 ineactive graphs:
   1)worldwide distribution of HIV,
   2) worldwide death caused by HIV,
   3) prevention of HIV and